TheOnlyKay/Obsidian/Characters/Playable Characters/Kaelion Sylren.md

 - A **warm, charming**, and somewhat carefree hunter who believed that wile the stars guide, *people make their own choices*.
 - He **told Kaelion stories of the stars** not just as cosmic fate, but as legends of adventure, heroes, and fools who dared to challenge destiny.
 - Unlike Sylwen, he **encouraged Kaelion's curiosity** and independence, often sneaking them out of ritual lessons to watch meteor showers together.
-- He was **Kaelion's emotional anchor**, balancing their mother's discipline with humor and love
+- He was **Kaelion's emotional anchor**, balancing their mother's discipline with humour and love
 - His **death** is something Kaelion rarely talks about, perhaps it was the first time they felt like the stars had truly abandoned them.